PATechmasters/techmasters.io/README.md

 # Techmasters' Homepage
 This repository contains Techmasters' website.

-The `TMSite2016` branch preserves the website's state at the 2016 board turnover.

-To create a historic branch like this, run `git checkout -b TMSite-YEAR gh-pages`.

 The `gh-pages` branch is automatically deployed to [our website](https://patechmasters.com).

+## Archive
+The `archive-2016` branch preserves the website's state at the 2016 board turnover.

+To create a historic branch like this, run `git checkout -b archive-YEAR gh-pages`.

 ## Contributing
 You are welcome to help improve our website!